Bob Basset: Working process and team growth

 Petrov considers everything around him an inspiration for his work, from human emotions to objects and nature.
 He is passionate about experimenting with technology and seeking new skills.
 He doesn't draw primary sketches, but starts to make an object at once after working with the material and understanding its qualities, because of his belief that "a tool has a great influence on the result."

 The manufacture of one mask can take from ten hours to a year.
 To create a mask not only esthetically pleasing but also comfortable to wear, Petrov thinks through the ventilation system and sometimes arranges trials to see how long a person can wear it easily.

 The studio has a team of four to six assistant designers, but the number of people involved on a certain project depends on the task.
 In general, Serhii doesn't let outsiders visit his workshop.

+Arina Petrova later joined the studio's work.
+She began with basic production processes and gradually moved on to independent work with design, leather and form.
+Petrova is currently a designer and creative director at Bob Basset.